wordfence/wordfence-cli/docs/FAQs.md

 - `-C`, `--relative-content-path`: Alternate path of the wp-content directory relative to the WordPress root.
 - `-P`, `--relative-plugins-path`: Alternate path of the wp-content/plugins directory relative to the WordPress root.
 - `-M`, `--relative-mu-plugins-path`: Alternate path of the wp-content/plugins directory relative to the WordPress root.

+#### Why am I receiving a "Rate limit reached" error message?

+Some Wordfence API endpoints used by CLI have rate limits in place to prevent abuse.
+CLI has a built-in caching mechanism that should avoid rate limits when using the default configuration.

+If you encounter this error, ensure that caching is enabled.

+#### Do I need to enable caching?
+How does it work?

+Yes, caching is necessary to avoid API rate limits and ensure CLI performs as expected.
+It should only ever be disabled temporarily for debugging purposes.

+The cache utilizes filesystem storage, saving data to a directory configurable via the `--cache-directory` option on the command line or the `cache_directory` directive in the INI file.
+By default, this is set to `~/.cache/wordfence`.

+If using CLI with the same license across multiple hosts, consider using a shared cache via a network filesystem (it must support `flock`) or upgrading to a paid license for higher rate limits.